stored energy that an object has due to its position in relation to a fixed. horizontal plane.

 other quantities

-Common types of potential energy include the gravitational potential energy of an object that depends on its mass and its distance from the center of mass of another object, the elastic potential energy of an extended spring, and the electric potential energy of an electric charge in an electric field.
+Common types of potential energy include the gravitational potential energy of an object, the elastic potential energy of an extended spring, and the electric potential energy of an electric charge in an electric field.
 The unit for energy in the International System of Units (SI) is the joule, which has the symbol J.

-The term potential energy was introduced by the 19th-century Scottish engineer and physicist William Rankine, although it has links to Greek philosopher Aristotle's concept of potentiality.
 Potential energy is associated with forces that act on a body in a way that the total work done by these forces on the body depends only on the initial and final positions of the body in space.
-These forces, that are called conservative forces, can be represented at every point in space by vectors expressed as gradients of a certain scalar function called potential.
+These forces, whose total work is path independent, are called conservative forces.
+If the force acting on a body varies over space, then one has a force field; such a field is described by vectors at every point in space, which is in-turn called a vector field.
+A conservative vector field can be simply expressed as the gradient of a certain scalar function, called a scalar potential.

 « Back to Glossary Index